jacques-gasselin/multiplay/DESIGN.md

  1. Lookup game UUID in database
  1. If not found return an empty UUID
- 1. If found generate a connection UUID, that does not clash with other current or stale connnections, with a timeout
+ 1. If found, generate a connection UUID, subject to a timeout.
+The UUID will not clash with other current or stale connnections
- 1. Clear out all stale connections for the game UUID
+ 1. Clear out any stale connections for the game UUID
- 1. Return the connection UUID
+ 1. Return the new connection UUID

 This handshake allows the server to manage load and by assigning tokens it can ensure that only active connections are serviced in case of rogue clients.

 A server may choose to allow connections for games that are not already registered.
-This is great for development of games or for learning focused platforms that want to offer multiplayer services.
+This is intended for development of games or for learning focused platforms that want to offer multiplayer services.

 Connect the Local Player
 ========================

 Use the GameConnectionToken to create a player, or fetch the last used player, with the localDeviceUUID.
-For iOS this would be the same as [[UIDevice currentDevice].identifierForVendor UUIDString]
+As an example, on iOS the localDeviceUUID can be generated as [[UIDevice currentDevice].identifierForVendor UUIDString]

 ```
 ****************************************************************